caitoreilly/horiseon-challege-1/README.md

 # horiseon-challege-1

-# Description
+---

 Horiseon Social Solution Services, Inc. is an online solution-based organization that specializes in providing companies with Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
+This project was a web application for this fictional company that demonstrates the use of semantic HTML and CSS.

 ## The second largest heading